GurudeepPatra/Gurudeep-Bhadrak/README.md

 # Gurudeep-Bhadrak
-Hyy  World This Is My First Git Repository
+Hyy  World This Is My First Git Repository.
+Author-Gurudeep